-The label-recommended 24-hour trough concentration ranges for sirolimus are based on chromatographic methods.
-Currently in clinical practice, sirolimus whole blood concentrations are being measured by both chromatographic and immunoassay methodologies.
-These concentration values are not interchangeable [see Dosage and Administration (2.3), Clinical Pharmacology (12.3)].
+Currently in clinical practice, sirolimus whole blood concentrations are being measured by various chromatographic and immunoassay methodologies.
+Patient sample concentration values from different assays may not be interchangeable [see Dosage and Administration (2.3)].

 5.16 Skin Cancer Events

 Patients on immunosuppressive therapy are at increased risk for skin cancer.
 Exposure to sunlight and ultraviolet (UV) light should be limited by wearing protective clothing and using a sunscreen with a high protection factor.